-Adrienne Eaton is chair of the Department of Labor Studies and Employment Relations.
+Adrienne Eaton is the Associate Dean at the School of Management and Labor Relations.
 She has three current, long-term streams of research.

 The first of those streams concerns union participation in management decision-making and the relationship of unions to direct forms of worker participation.
 Professor Eaton's work has been published in Industrial and Labor Relations Review, Labor Studies Journal, Advances in Industrial and Labor Relations and several book chapters.
 Most recently, she is co-author along with Tom Kochan, Paul Adler and Robert McKersie of the book, Healing Together: The Kaiser Permanente Labor-Management Partnership and several research reports on the Kaiser Permanente Labor-Management Partnership.